firasouerghi/Advanced-GCP-VM-with-firewall-rules/README.md

 * [version.tf](https://github.com/firasouerghi/GCP_instance_module/blob/main/version.tf)

-   Defines the required version of Terraform and google provider
+   Defines the required version of Terraform and the provider version and repository to use.

 * [provider.tf](https://github.com/firasouerghi/GCP_instance_module/blob/main/provider.tf)

+  Defines the required variables to initialize the Terraform with our provider.

 * [main.tf](https://github.com/firasouerghi/GCP_instance_module/blob/main/main.tf)

+  Defines the main resources that we are going to create.

 * [firewall.tf](https://github.com/firasouerghi/GCP_instance_module/blob/main/firewall.tf)

+  Defines the associated firewall rules to our network resource in our case we are going to allow http, https, ssh, and ICMP protocols.

 * [output.tf](https://github.com/firasouerghi/GCP_instance_module/blob/main/output.tf)
+  Defines the output variables to display once our infrastructure is created: in our case we will output our VM public ip address.
 * [variables.tf](https://github.com/firasouerghi/GCP_instance_module/blob/main/variables.tf)
+  Contains all the variables definitions.
 * [terraform.tfvars](https://github.com/firasouerghi/GCP_instance_module/blob/main/terraform.tfvars)

+  Used to assign values to our variables.